Boarding Kennel, Dog Boarding, Dog Kennel, Cat Boarding,, Cattery, Luxury Resort Room, Brisbane, Ipswich, Gold Coast, Queensland

 Will my dog be able to see the other dogs?
 Yes, dogs are pack animals and they get comfort from seeing other dogs.
 When we built the kennels, we wanted the dogs to be able to see one another so they wouldn't feel isolated.
 The kennels are divided into sections (only 5 kennels per section).
 Your dog will only be able to see dogs in the 4 other kennels in their section.
 This enables us to group the dogs to accommodate your dogs's age, size and personality.
 Most dogs love all the activity of the other dogs and it keeps them well and truly entertained so they don't feel lonely.

 Do dogs have interaction with people?
 Yes, we have ladies working in the kennels for 10 hours a day.
 Every dog has their name on their door and is addressed by their name.
 We monitor your dog and apart from the usual talking, patting and individual attention given to all our guests, if your dog requires additional time eg worried in storms, a little daunted by all the activity in the kennel or just feeling a bit lonely, we go and sit with them and have cuddles.
-As we close in the middle of the day, this allows us to get any worried dogs out of the kennel and in the back yard with us.

 Will my dog get to play with other dogs?
 Maybe, if you have a dog-friendly dog that likes to play with other dogs, we will endeavour to find them a friend of equal age, size and activity level.
 We certainly believe the little ones benefit from having company.
 We are very conservative when it comes to allowing dogs to mix with one another and if we are unsure, we do not put dogs together.
 When socializing dogs, other than the small breeds, we only put 2 dogs out to play at one time.
 A great majority of dogs that board here are use to dog parks and socializing.
 Don't forget to tell us if your dog is use to playing with other dogs, or if your dog really doesn't like to mix.